chorscroft/zalpha/README.md

 To install this package:

-1) Install the package "devtools"
+1) Install the devtools package

 ```
 install.packages("devtools")
 ```

-2) Load the "devtools" package
+2) Load the devtools package

 ```
 library(devtools)
 ```

-3) Install the zalpha package direct from github using the install_github function
+3) Install the zalpha package direct from Github using the install_github function

 ```
 install_github("chorscroft/zalpha")